Medhat16/Algorithms-blog/reduce.md

 ```python
 7
 ```
-in fact,  more that 70 algorithms in the c++ standard library can be written as a composition of reduce and another function, and this is the case many programming languages, we can show that with the Python built-in functions
+more than 70 algorithms in the c++ standard library can be written as a composition of reduce() and another function, and this is the case in many programming languages, we can show that with the Python built-in functions

 ```python
 sum() # reduce(lambda x, y: x + y)